HydrolienF/Underilla/README.md

     10. You now have a vanilla ready to work server.
 Time to setup Underilla.
 2. Setup Underilla
     1. Download the latest Underilla version from the [releases](https://github.com/HydrolienF/Underilla/releases).
-    2. Move the downloaded jar file to `plugins/` in your server directory.
+    2. Move the downloaded jar file to the existing directory `plugins/` in your server directory.
 3. Setup your custom world
-    1. copy your custom world to `world_surface` in your server directory.
+    1. Copy your custom world to a new directory called `world_surface/` inside your server directory.
 (Only the `region/` sub directory of your world matters.)
 4. Configure Underilla
     1. Copy the config from [this file](https://github.com/HydrolienF/Underilla/blob/main/src/main/resources/config.yml) and save it as config.yml in `plugins/Underilla/`.
 The default config can also be initialized by running underilla, but copying it from the repo ensure that Underilla config is configured before Underilla starts.
     2. Edit `generationArea` inside `plugins/Underilla/config.yml` to match your surface world size.
 If you just want to test Underilla for a 1st generation, you can keep default values.